enthdeesfrnlruhijakozh

 • Massage parlors and spas

-• Traditional pharmacies and some beauty salons
+• Traditional pharmacies and certain salons

-• Certain restaurants or street food stalls
+• Some restaurants or street food stalls

 • Small shops, especially those with a raised platform or wooden floors